spack/spack/lib/spack/docs/packaging_guide.rst

 notion of *versioned interfaces*.
 The MPI standard has gone through many revisions, each with new functions added, and each revision of the standard has a version number.
-Some packages may require a recent implementation that supports MPI-3 fuctions, but some MPI versions may only provide up to MPI-2.
+Some packages may require a recent implementation that supports MPI-3 functions, but some MPI versions may only provide up to MPI-2.
 Others may need MPI 2.1 or higher.
 You can indicate this by adding a version constraint to the spec passed to ``provides``: